 Other than specific environmental and social concerns discussed in more detail elsewhere in this AIF, we are not aware of any material environment or social related matter requiring significant capital or operating outlays in the immediate future.
 Closure and reclamation costs and actual costs may vary, perhaps materially, from estimates and investors are cautioned against attributing undue certainty to these estimates.
-The reclamation and closure costs estimate for each of the operating mines and development projects was updated to reflect the conditions as of December 31, 2019.
+The reclamation and closure costs estimate for each of the operating mines and development projects was updated to reflect the conditions as of December 31, 2020.

-We completed our 2019 Sustainability Report in accordance with the Global Reporting Initiative (GRI) Standards: core option and GRI Mining & Metals Sector Disclosures.
-The report includes detailed information on our environmental, social, socio-economic and health and safety performance.
-The complete Sustainability Report and information about our sustainability programs is available on our website at www.panamericansilver.com.
+Our 2019 Sustainability Report was prepared in accordance with the Global Reporting Initiative (GRI) Standards: core option and GRI Mining & Metals Sector Disclosures.
+The report includes detailed information on our environmental, social, socio-economic and health and safety programs and performance.
+Our 2019 Sustainability Report is available on our website at www.panamericansilver.com.
+In addition to GRI Standards, our 2020 Sustainability Report will also take into consideration the Sustainability Accounting Standards Board and TCFD reporting framework and will be made available on our website once completed.